-Laura Shawver, Ph.D., 63, has served as our Chief Executive Officer and member of our Board of Directors since April 2020.
+Laura Shawver, Ph.D., 64, has served as our Chief Executive Officer and member of our Board of Directors since April 2020.
 Dr. Shawver has also served as a member of the board of directors for Relay Therapeutics, Inc. since March 2017 and Nkarta, Inc. since March 2020.
 Previously, Dr. Shawver served as the President and Chief Executive Officer and as a member of the board of directors of Synthorx, Inc. from November 2017 until its acquisition by Sanofi in January 2020.
-From September 2011 through April 2018, she served as Chief Executive Officer and as a member of the board of directors of Cleave Biosciences.
+From September 2011 through April 2018, she served as Chief Executive Officer of Cleave Biosciences, and since September 2011 she has served as a member of the board of directors.
 Previously, Dr. Shawver was an Entrepreneur in Residence for 5AM Ventures and at Phenomix Corp., SUGEN, Inc. and Berlex Biosciences (formerly Triton Biosciences).
 Dr. Shawver holds a B.S in microbiology and a Ph.D. in pharmacology, both from the University of Iowa.